A lawn roller is a wonderful invention to put to use on your lawn, but it can also be an intimidating one.

 How heavy should a lawn roller be?
 Depending on the requirements of your lawn, a lawn roller can weigh anywhere between 100 and 700lbs when full.

-The average weight for a roller is 300lbs and this is what most professional landscapers use, so it’s generally safe for most lawns.
+The average weight for a roller is 300lbs and this is what most professional landscapers use, so it’s generally safe for most lawns for maintenance.

 Getting the weight of your lawn roller right is critical to how well it performs, and whether you’re sowing sod or trying to even the lawn, you want it to work.